MrinalArun/unity-banana-navigation/README.md

 ## Objective

-The goal to train an agent to collect yellow bananas and avoid blue bananas.
-Input dimension is 37 and there are 4 discrete actions.
-The learning is said to be complete when an average score of 13 is obtained.
+The goal to train an agent to collect yellow bananas (score of +1 ) and avoid blue bananas (score of -1).
+Input dimension is 37 (contains the agent's velocity, along with ray-based perception of objects around agent's forward direction) and there are 4 discrete actions corresponding to the directions.
+The learning is complete when an average score of 13 is obtained.

 ## Instructions

+1) Install Python 3.6 and other dependencies as defined in https://github.com/udacity/deep-reinforcement-learning#dependencies

+2) Download the Unity environment for the relevant OS place the file in the p1_navigation folder and unzip it

-Install dependencies and run Navigation.ipynb file from terminal. deep_agent script contains agent code and model.py contains the neural network.
+3) Run Navigation.ipynb file from terminal.
+Imported scripts include deep_agent.py which contains the agent code and model.py which contains the neural network.

 ## Architecture